Used forklifts for sale – A buyer’s guide

 How to buy a used lift truck

-Use this buyer’s guide to help you when you shop for a used forklift.
-When you look at a used forklift for sale, you will need to know a few things to determine the value:
+This buyer’s guide will assist you in purchasing a used forklift.
+When looking at a used forklift for sale, you need to consider several key factors to assess its value:

-Let’s go over the basics of each of the above contributing factors to the price and value of a lift truck.
+Let’s go over the basics of each of these factors that contribute to the price and value of a lift truck.

 What is the forklift’s age?

-Age is an important factor for the determining the cost side of the price you will pay for a lift truck.
-A brand new lift truck will “cost” 100% of the book value.
-This means that the cost to the seller is predetermined and related to the depreciation the truck has on the seller’s books.
-Sometimes, you will get more value by buying a 5 year or older lift truck with lower hours than a newer forklift with more hours.
+Age is a significant factor in determining the cost of a lift truck.
+A brand new lift truck will be valued at 100% of its book value, which is related to how much depreciation the truck has undergone according to the seller's records.
+Sometimes, you might get better value by purchasing a five-year-old truck with fewer hours than a newer model with more hours.

-On a Crown, the age of the equipment is stamped on the side of the mast in the following format: mm-dd-yy.
-Ask the seller to send you a photo of this information when selling the lift truck.
+For Crown forklifts, the age is stamped on the side of the mast in the format mm-dd-yy.
+Ask the seller for a photo of this information.

 Forklift hours on a used truck